blocknative/web3-onboard/packages/core/README.md

 type SetChain = (options: SetChainOptions) => Promise<boolean>
 type SetChainOptions = {
-  chainId: string // hex encoded string wallet?: string // the wallet.label of the wallet to set chain }
+  chainId: string // hex encoded string chainNamespace?: 'evm' // defaults to 'evm' (currently the only valid value, but will add more in future updates) wallet?: string // the wallet.label of the wallet to set chain }